vitistack/crds/docs/integration-guide.md

 ## Overview

 This guide demonstrates how the four VitiStack CRDs work together to create a complete infrastructure management solution.
-We'll walk through real-world scenarios showing the relationships between Datacenter, MachineProvider, KubernetesProvider, and Machine resources.
+We'll walk through real-world scenarios showing the relationships between Vitistack, MachineProvider, KubernetesProvider, and Machine resources.

 ## Integration Scenarios